lucasmoten/ods19/docs/home.md

 The returned json is the metadata that can be used for further operations on the data, such as update, delete, etc.  The json representing an object is uniform so that it is a similar representation when it comes back from creation, or from getting an object listing, or from an update.
-An acm follows guidance given here: https://confluence.363-283.io/pages/viewpage.action?ageId=557850
+An ACM follows guidance given here: https://confluence.363-283.io/pages/viewpage.action?ageId=557850

-+ Request With Content Stream
++ Request With Content Stream (multipart/form-data; boundary=7518615725)
     When creating a new object with a content stream, such as a file, this must be presented in multipart/form-data format, with the metadata about the object provided in a field named 'ObjectMetadata' containing a JSON structure of the following fields.

     + typeName (string, required) -  The type to be assigned to this object.
 Common types include 'File', 'Folder'.
 Custom types may be referenecd here for the purposes of rules or processing constraints and definition of properties.
     + name (string, optional) - The name to be given this object.
 If no name is given, then objects are created with the default name pattern of `New <typeName>`.
     + description (string, optional) - An optional abstract of the object's contents.
     + parentId (string, optional) - Hex encoded identifier of an object, typically a folder, into which this new object is being created as a child object.
 If no value is specified, then the object will be created in the root location of the user who is creating it.
-    + acm (string OR object, required) - Access Control Model is the security model leveraged by the system when enforcing access control.
+    + acm (object, required) - Access Control Model is the security model leveraged by the system when enforcing access control.
 It is based on the ISM, NTK, ACCM and Share standards, requirements and policies.
 This value may be provided in either serialized string format, or nested object format.
     + contentType (string, optional) - The suggested mime type for the content stream if given for this object.
     + contentSize (int, optional) - The length of the content stream, in bytes.
 If there is no content stream, this value should be 0.
     + properties (properties array, optional) - Array of custom properties to be associated with the newly created object.